alunkeit/CryptoSamples/README.md

 # CryptoSamples
-A collection of cryptographic samples
+A collection of small cryptographic samples used for explanations in teaching.